Rahmannugar/go-travel-itinerary/README.md

   Due to frequent API failures, a mock flight option is available for demo/testing.

 - **Local Storage:**
-  Flights are saved to local storage using Zustand for persistence.
+ Itinerary is saved to local storage using Zustand for persistence.

 ---